 Manhattan parents are lucky to have two excellent German Preschools to choose from.
 Pusteblume, as well as Rella’s Spielhaus graduates enjoy preferred admissions.

 The lower school years are a precious time.
 Our young learners develop skills, knowledge, and strategies to grow academically, creatively, and socially.
 Students build a strong academic foundation while also pursuing their unique interests as their identities develop along the path of becoming lifelong learner.
 German School Manhattan’s lower school academics are based on two main curricula: the German Curriculum from Thüringen and a Common Core aligned curriculum.
 This bilingual approach prioritizes full language immersion during the time when children are developmentally able to become entirely fluent in both English and German.

-We offer various classes, activities, and fun throughout the summer, with plenty of time for outdoor excursions.
-From Drums & Percussion to Running Club, there is a camp that your child will love.
-All camps are open to GSB students and many camps are also open for non-GSB students.
-Camps run from 9AM-3:30PM and cost $400 a week ($385 for GSB students).
-Galli Theater Camps can be booked at gallitheaternyc.com
+Thanks to the success of our strict Covid protocols this school year we are happy to confirm that we will be able to run summer camps this year!
+We will be offering various classes, activities, and fun throughout the summer with plenty of time for outdoor activities.
+From theater camps to art programs, there is a camp that your child will love.
+All camps are open to GSM students and non-GSM students.
+Camps run from 9AM to 3PM and can be booked by the week.

 US & German School Structure